KlaraGajaszek/CodersCard/content/resume/index-1.md

     finishJobDate: 2020-11-30T20:09:54.371Z
     jobTitle: Software Developer
     companyName: CommerzBank
-    jobDescription: I was a frontend developer in the fintech projects.
-I developed an internal application and create internal UI library in React.js, Storybook, Styled-Components.
+    jobDescription: "I was a frontend developer in the fintech projects.
+I improved and expanded React shared components gallery base on Storybook, Styled-Components.
+Collaborate with Product Owners from all around the world teams, CTOs, Project Managers.
+Technology stack: React, CSS, HTML, SQL"
   - startJobDate: 2019-02-01T20:41:31.133Z
     finishJobDate: 2020-03-31T19:12:59.850Z
     jobTitle: Junior Software Developer
     companyName: Procom System
-    jobDescription: I created application in clean HTML and CSS for robotic industry.
+    jobDescription: It was my first job as a software developer.
+I created application in clean HTML and CSS for robotic industry.
 I was responsible for creating and generating report in SQL.
 education:
   - startSchoolDate: 2019-11-03T21:11:46.025Z
     finishSchoolDate: 2021-02-20T20:35:28.131Z